ursatile/css4eng/211-backgrounds-colors-and-composition.md

 Here's what they look like.

-{% iframe mix-blend-mode.html style="height: 20em;" %}
+{% iframe mix-blend-mode.html style="height: 28em;" %}

 To apply blend modes to multiple background on the same element, use `background-blend-mode`; if you want to blend elements against other elements, use `mix-blend-mode`.

-One particularly useful example of blend modes is creating duotone images to use as element backgrounds.
-If you're happy with black shadows, you can do this in a single rule:
+One particularly useful example of blend modes is creating duotone images to use as element backgrounds:

 {% example duotone-background.html elements="style" iframe_style="height: 17em;" %}

-For a full duotone effect, sometimes known as a split tone, you can apply one tint to the shadows and a separate tint to the highlights by using a `::before` and `::after` pseudoelement:
+For a full duotone effect, sometimes known as a split tone, you can apply one tint to the shadows and a separate tint to the highlights by using a `::before` and `::after` pseudoelement, with different `mix-blend-mode` properties applied to the `::before` and `::after` layer.

 {% example split-tone-background.html elements="style" iframe_style="height: 17em;" %}